 Dioxins and PCBs in Swedish food

 Can you eat fatty fish from the Baltic Sea, Lake Vänern and Lake Vättern?
 Children, adolescents and women of childbearing age (including pregnant and breastfeeding women) should limit their consumption of contaminated fish, such as Baltic Sea herring, to no more than two to three times a year.
 Other consumers should limit their consumption to no more than once a week.
-Below is information about the organic persistent pollutants called dioxins and PCBs and how they can affect humans.
+Below is information about the persistent organic pollutants called dioxins and PCBs and how they can affect humans.

 What are dioxins and PCBs?